Sgonzo3/Memory-Game/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+Open index.html in your browser

+Click Start to begin the game

+Your time, score, move count are displayed above the grid

+Click each square to reveal its icon

+Your second click will check for a match with the next square.

+Click retry above the top-right of the grid to reset your game

+Match all squares to win!

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
+This repository is posted as part of my work in the Udacity Front End Nanodegree program.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).